 The penalty for marriage fraud is not only having the marriage annulled, but it can also include being sentenced up to five years in prison and paying a fine up to $250,000.

-Though annulments are not usually granted in the state of Florida, the staff at the Law Offices of S.G.
+the staff at the Law Offices of S.G.
 Morrow & Associates is dedicated to family law and helping our clients understand when annulment may be possible.

 We have more than two decades of experience in family law cases in Fort Lauderdale and South Florida.
 Contact us today at 754-300-5900 in the Miami-Dade area, or you can reach us toll-free at 888-757-0901 to set up a consultation to find out how we may help you.